Know the law

 “For me, the personality has to be a good fit.
 Skills can often be taught, but a driven attitude is the key.
 The three components I uncover in an interview are attitude, work ethic and eye for detail.”

-The interview process can also uncover other intangibles such as speed of response, enthusiasm, and thoughtfulness.
+The interview process can also uncover other intangibles such as the speed of response, enthusiasm, and thoughtfulness.
 Depending on the role, you may choose to spend more time developing questions to test for soft skills and cultural fit.

 Lachlan Heussler says:

-“I use an interview to gauge the things you can’t list on a piece of paper, such as personality, enthusiasm and responsiveness.
+“I use an interview to gauge the things you can’t list on a piece of paper, such as personality, enthusiasm, and responsiveness.
 I generally ask at least one question to judge a candidate’s ability to think on their feet and always ask myself if I would want to hang out with this person after work.”